-Dell recommends that the VDI management infrastructure nodes be separated from the compute resources onto their own appliance cluster with a common storage namespace shared between them based on NFS for vSphere or SMB for Hyper-V. One node for VDI management is required, minimally, and expanded based on size of the pod.
+Dell recommends that the VDI management infrastructure nodes be separated from the compute resources onto their own appliance cluster with a common storage namespace shared between them based on NFS for vSphere.
+One node for VDI management is required, minimally, and expanded based on size of the pod.
 The designations ds_rdsh, ds_compute, ds_vgpu and ds_mgmt as seen below are logical DSF containers used to group VMs of a particular type.
 Using distinct containers allows features and attributes, such as compression and deduplication, to be applied to groups of VMs that share similar characteristics.
-Compute hosts can be used interchangeably for XenApp or RDSH as required.
+Compute hosts can be used interchangeably for Horizon or RDSH as required.
 Distinct clusters should be built for management and compute hosts for HA, respectively, to plan predictable failover, scale and load across the pod.
-The NFS or SMB namespace can be shared across multiple hypervisor clusters adding disk capacity and performance for each distinct cluster.
+The NFS namespace can be shared across multiple hypervisor clusters adding disk capacity and performance for each distinct cluster.